Finding the right format – ‘The Remarkable Deliverances of Alice Thornton’

 - Allow time to generate publicity for the event, especially in the month beforehand, as this can be very time-consuming.

 - Enjoy the experience!

-If you would like to learn more about choosing a public engagement format check out our training resource on ‘Finding the right format’.
+If you would like to learn more about choosing a public engagement format check out our toolkit on ‘Finding the right format’.